baeyun/ressheet/README.md

 ## Contributing

-**RESS** is a free and open source library, and I'd appreciate any help you're willing to give - be it fixing bugs, improving documentation, or suggesting new features or enhancements.
+**RESSheet** is a free and open source library, and I'd appreciate any help you're willing to give - be it fixing bugs, improving documentation, or suggesting new features or enhancements.

 ## [License](https://github.com/bukharim96/pregx/blob/master/LICENSE)

-**RESS** is licensed under the **MIT License** which makes it great for both personal and commercial use.
+**RESSheet** is licensed under the **MIT License** which makes it great for both personal and commercial use.

 <p align="center"><strong>Enjoy</i> ;)</strong></p>